 Nk'Mip, Osoyoos Photo: Kim Walker

-Osoyoos in the South Okanagan is situated on Canada’s warmest freshwater lake and surrounded by beautiful beaches and picnic grounds.
+Osoyoos, in the southern boundary of the Okanagan Valley, is situated on Canada’s warmest freshwater lake and surrounded by beautiful beaches and picnic grounds.
 This is a popular destination for water and beach activities for both children and adults alike.
 Nearby is the Osoyoos Desert Centre, an ecological interpretive centre with a boardwalk over the protected habitat where visitors can learn about desert ecology and more.
 Award-winning wineries, the spectacular Nk’Mip Desert Cultural Centre, trails for biking and hiking, fishing and much more attract many to this destination.

-Located 124 km (77 mi) west of Grand Forks, 115 km (71 mi) east of Princeton and 63 km (39 mi) south of Penticton at the junction of Hwy 97 and Hwy 3 and only five minutes from the Canada/U.S. Border.
+Located in the Thompson Okanagan region 124 km (77 mi) west of Grand Forks, 115 km (71 mi) east of Princeton and 63 km (39 mi) south of Penticton at the junction of Hwy 97 and Hwy 3 and only five minutes from the Canada/U.S. Border.